Swimming Holes in Illinois

 Frequently Asked Questions

-How many swimming holes are in IL?
+How many swimming holes are in Illinois?

-Which swimming holes in IL are free?
+Which swimming holes in Illinois are free?

-Based on the conditions reported across IL's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Illinois's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-5 officially managed sites in IL typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+1 officially managed sites in Illinois typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in IL do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
-6 sites charge a day-use or parking fee.
+Most swimming holes in Illinois do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+1 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.